MichaelWehar/Open-Source-Spell-Checker/README.md

 - **Update:** I started working on a commercial spell checker back in November so for the time being, I personally won't be able to contribute code to this repository.
 Please still feel welcome to make pull requests and post issues.

+If you would like to try the commercial spell checker, please feel free to contact me via email: dff72324@gmail.com

 # How does a Spell Checker work?
 A spell checker must be configured with a valid word list.
 Given an input string, the spell checker recommends words from the valid word list.